 Some Borscht recipes call for sautéing the cabbage in sour cream.
 In that case, the Borscht will have a noticeably creamy aftertaste.

 Absolutely.
-The amount of vegetables that go into vegan Borscht, make this soup healthy, wholesome and suitable for anyone who tries to eat clean.
+The number of vegetables that go into vegan Borscht, makes this soup healthy, wholesome, and suitable for anyone who tries to eat clean.

-Vegan Borscht should be stored in the airtight container or the same pot where it was cooked in the refrigerator.
+Vegan Borscht should be stored in an airtight container or the same pot where it was cooked in the refrigerator.
 Properly stored it will keep fresh for 4-5 days.

 Reheat in a microwave or simmer in a sauce pot until it's heated through.

 If you make this recipe, please leave me a comment below and rate it.
 I always appreciate the feedback.
 Also, you can follow me on Facebook, Instagram, or Pinterest.

 FREE!
 5 secrets to successful vegan meal planning

 Figuring out what to eat every day can be stressful especially when your schedule is packed with activities.

 With these 5 simple secrets you'll be planning your meals like a pro.

 Click on the highlighted links to purchase the ingredients.